ECS meeting Short Course

-The severity of an energetic lithium-ion battery (LIB) safety incident has the potential to make high specific energy LIB chemistries an at-risk technology for some applications.
-As such, improvements in LIB safety design without compromising performance continues to be a major focus for researchers, manufacturers and users across all sectors of the energy storage marketplace.
+The severity of an energetic lithium ion battery (LIB) safety mishap can have catastrophic consequences to users of devices employing high specific energy LIBs.
+As such, continuous improvements in lithium ion cell, battery, and system safety design features are a major focus of the energy storage marketplace.

-The course is designed to benefit R&D scientists, practicing engineers, and students who have a need to increase their knowledge to design, test and operate safe LIB energy storage systems.
+The course is designed to benefit industry practitioners, academicians, R&D scientists, practicing engineers, and students who have a need to increase their knowledge in the safe design of LIB energy storage systems.
 Attendees gain an increased understanding of the potential safety hazards inherent to LIB and how these hazards are effectively evaluated and mitigated.

 About the instructors

-During his 19 year career at The Boeing Co., Tom led multidisciplinary teams in the end-to-end development of high-reliability electrical power and battery energy storage systems utilizing various LIB technologies.
-Tom is a Member-at-Large for the ECS Battery Division, Associate Fellow of the AIAA, and project lead for the NASA Engineering and Safety Center.
-After receiving his PhD in Chemical Engineering from the University of California, Los Angeles, Tom worked as a post-doctoral research fellow in the UCLA Dept. of Materials Science and Engr.
-Tom also received a MS in Industrial Engr from Northwestern University, BS in Chemical Engr and BA in Mathematics-Economics from the University of California, Santa Barbara.
+During his 19-year career at The Boeing Co., Tom led multidisciplinary teams in the end-to-end development of high-reliability electrical power and battery energy storage systems utilizing various LIB technologies.
+Tom is a Member-at-Large of the ECS Battery Division, Associate Fellow of the AIAA, and project lead for the NASA Engineering and Safety Center.
+After receiving his PhD in Chemical Engineering from the University of California, Los Angeles, Tom worked as a post-doctoral research fellow in the UCLA Dept. of Materials Science and Engineering.
+Tom also received a MS in Industrial Engineering from Northwestern University, BS in Chemical Engineering and BA in Mathematics-Economics from the University of California, Santa Barbara.

-Lamb received his PhD in metallurgical engineering (2003-2008) and received his BS in chemical engineering (1998-2002), both at the University of Nevada.
-He was a Postdoctoral Scholar at the University of Nevada (2008-2010) as well, where he performed research on hydrogen storage materials as part of the United States Department of Energy Metal Hydride Center of Excellence program.
+Lamb received his PhD in Metallurgical Engineering (2003-2008) and received his BS in Chemical Engineering (1998-2002), both at the University of Nevada.
+He was a Postdoctoral Scholar at the University of Nevada (2008-2010), where he performed research on hydrogen storage materials as part of the United States DOE Metal Hydride Center of Excellence program.
 His primary research focused on the behavior of lithium nitride when exposed to a mixed nitrogen-hydrogen gas atmosphere.